 Again, think of a credit card as a tool like a hammer.
 You can use the hammer to nail a beautiful family photo onto a wall or you can use it to put a big hole in it.
-Take these lessons from people who never carry a card balance by learning the do's and don'ts of managing plastic.
+Take these lessons from people who never carry a card balance by learning the dos and don’ts of managing credit.

 People who don’t have credit card debt have a close relationship with their money and they know their personal finances inside and out – primarily because they budget.

 Over the years I’ve spoken with people who truly hate the word “budget.”
 They feel budgets are too restrictive and take the fun out of life.
 Rather than adopt their shortsighted view of budgeting, you need to consider the benefits.

 A budget is just what you need to keep your money on track and avoid credit card debt.
 You’ll have a clear idea of how much you can spend every month on fixed expenses and variable expenses, such as groceries, shopping, and recreation.
 A budget is a spending plan that reduces the likelihood of overspending.
 If you don’t have enough cash, you might rely on plastic, which creates debt.

 From my observation, people who avoid credit card debt are some of the most patient people you’ll ever meet.
 It doesn’t matter if they have their eyes set on a vacation, a new tech gadget, clothes, or furniture, they wait until they can afford to pay cash.